UCAT ANZ Test Day

 New Zealand 18+ / Kiwi Access Card

 An original, valid 18+ / Kiwi Access Card that contains a recognisable photo.

-No other form of identification is accepted under any circumstances.
+No other forms of identification is accepted under any circumstances.

 If you need to update your name on your account to match your ID, you must call Pearson VUE Customer Services at least 5 business days before your test appointment to seek advice.